-Littleton is one of the best clubs for Solo fleet racing in the country.
+Littleton is a great club for Solo fleet racing.
 At many clubs an individual class start is something members only dream of, but at Littleton Solo on Solo racing is a regular part of the club sailing calendar.

 Littleton holds a Solo open meeting anually which forms part of the Solo Thames Valley Traveller Series.
 View photos …

 Of course if racing is not your thing then the Solo also makes an ideal boat for a relaxing afternoon cruise in the sunshine.

 The Solo is a single handed dinghy ideally suitable for sailors between 70 and 95 Kg (thats between 11 and 15 stone in old money..)
 It has such a wide weight range due to the different mast options available, with bendy rigs available for the lighter sailors and stiffer rigs for the heavier.

 The boat was designed by Jack Holt in 1956, which sounds like a long time ago – but the design was visionary back then.
 It has fully battened (powerful) sails, traveller, easy to use control lines, centre main, stayed mast, and comfortable (and easily adjustable) hiking.
 There is lots of information on the Class Association website about the boat if you want to find out more.